jahnavish/clothing-similarity-search-model/README.md

 Open a Jupyter Notebook on your local machine

-Run shell commands by adding ! as a prefix before your command
+Run shell commands by adding ! as the prefix before your command

 `!git clone https://github.com/jahnavish/clothing-similarity-search-model.git`